Most Underrated Foodie Destinations in the World (1/2 Country Rankings)

 There’s a movement today to reclaim the authentic Mexican dishes of the Maya, Aztec, and Spanish.
 These use fresh and healthy ingredients, traditional spices such as coriander and epazote, maize-based tortillas, soft tacos, white cheese, cooked corn grains, and frijoles prepared from scratch rather than Americanized refried beans.

 So if all you know is Tex-Mex, perhaps it’s time for a trip to discover the true Mexican cuisine while savoring ancient monuments, amazing landscapes, incredible architecture, and the walking dead.
+Not to forget, Mexican desserts are a treat as well.

 Croatia has become a really popular place to holiday over the last few years.
 And who can blame all those holiday makers for reaching for pristine Adriatic waters, spectacular beaches, sublime Mediterranean climate, atmospheric Roman ruins, incredible national parks and soaring mountains… Haven’t I mentioned the food yet?